Yoshihito Nishioka vs. Lloyd Harris: Prediction and Match Betting Odds | Zhuhai Championships

 Yoshihito Nishioka vs. Lloyd Harris Trends and Insights

-- In his 33 matches on hard courts over the past 12 months, Nishioka has played an average of 24.5 games (23.8 in best-of-three matches).
+- On hard courts, Nishioka has played 33 matches over the past year, totaling 24.5 games per match (23.8 in best-of-three matches) while winning 50.7% of games.

-- Harris has averaged 27.0 games per match (23.1 in best-of-three matches) in his 24 matches played in the past 12 months across all court types, while winning 50.1% of the games.
+- Harris is averaging 27.0 games per match (23.1 in best-of-three matches) through his 24 matches played in the past year across all court types, winning 50.1% of those games.

-- Harris is averaging 28.0 games per match (22.3 in best-of-three matches) and 9.9 games per set through 11 matches on hard courts in the past 12 months.
+- On hard courts, Harris has played 11 matches and averaged 28.0 games per match (22.3 in best-of-three matches) and 9.9 games per set.

-- In terms of sets, Harris has secured four versus Nishioka (80.0%), while Nishioka has clinched one.
+- In five total sets against each other, Harris has clinched four, while Nishioka has claimed one.

-- Harris has the upper hand in 54 total games versus Nishioka, winning 30 of them.
+- Harris has the advantage in 54 total games versus Nishioka, capturing 30 of them.

-- In two head-to-head matches, Nishioka and Harris have averaged 27 games and 2.5 sets per match.
+- Nishioka and Harris have matched up two times, averaging 27.0 games and 2.5 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.